erqk/ng-dynamic-json-form/src/assets/docs/api/api_en.md

 > You need to install the corresponding library in order to use the pre-built components.

-You can import the constant of pre-built components and bind it.
+Just import the constant of pre-built components and bind it.

 ```javascript
 import { UI_PRIMENG_COMPONENTS } from "ng-dynamic-json-form/ui-primeng";